#1060: June 25-28, 2025

 What a weird job. | ||

-That has to, like, it has to be a combination of it. | ||
+That has to like, it has to be a combination of it. | ||

-Because the idea of a Border Patrol officer saying, like, what are you, fucking Judge Dredd? | ||
+Like, it turns you crazy and also it attracts crazy because the idea of a border patrol officer saying, like, what are you fucking judge Dredd? | ||

 What are you doing? | ||

-You, like, that guy goes home after work. | ||
+You like that guy goes home after work. | ||

 Yeah. | ||

-And then he, like, watches a show. | ||
+And then he likes, watches a show. | ||

-He's not like a cartoon super villain wandering around with super armor or anything like that. | ||
+He doesn't he's not like a cartoon super villain wandering around with super armor or anything like that. | ||

 Yeah. | ||